Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 In a Bubbly Mood

 The French champagne house Moët et Chandon established its California outpost in 1973, though the current glass and concrete winery and tasting area, nestled curvaceously into a scenic hillside east of downtown Yountville, didn’t open until a few years later.
-Domaine Chandon, which has been undergoing a multi-phase makeover in recent years, makes its sparkling wines from grapes grown in its three Napa Valley vineyards and elsewhere.
-Tastings begin at $55.
+Domaine Chandon, which has undergone a multi-phase makeover in recent years, makes its sparkling wines from grapes grown in its three Napa Valley vineyards and elsewhere.

 Nearby alternatives: Two miles east of downtown, Cliff Lede Vineyards (1473 Yountville Cross Rd.) is known for Cabernet Sauvignon from its Stags Leap District estate and elsewhere in the Napa Valley.
 North of Cliff Lede on State Lane, Goosecross Cellars has a diverse portfolio.
 About a mile or so south of downtown, sip Cabernet Sauvignons and other wines at Oasis by Hoopes (6204 Washington St.), whose other attractions are its 1-acre organic farm and adjoining animal sanctuary (cute rescue donkeys).